By David Berle

 University of Georgia

-(David Berle is a horticulture professor and Cooperative Extension landscape specialist with the University of Georgia College of Agricultural and Environmental Sciences.)
+(David Berle is an Extension Service horticulturist with the University of Georgia College of Agricultural and Environmental Sciences.)